 Shasta Daisies (all kinds, Silver Princess, Crazy Daisy, etc)

 The paper of the envelopes let any moisture escape that could cause fungus to grow on the seeds, I have a metal box I keep them in but I don’t put the lid on it, some use a shoe box which is great too.
-I have my box in my greenhouse which is probably not the best over all place since it has such temperature swings but it works for me.
-Usually it is recommended you keep seeds in a cool, dry place.
+It is recommended you keep seeds in a cool, dry place.
+I put mine in our basement, I have some left over desiccant packets that I put in the box with the seeds.

 I don’t collect all the seeds, that would just be overkill as there are millions.
 But I leave many of these perennials and biennials to overwinter in place.
 It provides needed food for birds and other wildlife.